 “Nobody can touch PFI’s capabilities in fabricating cryogenic corks and plugs.
 They have been a true partner with us since 1971.”

-What Is Cryogenic Foam?
+What Is Cryogenic Insulation Foam?

 Foam insulation is a minimal elastomeric or polymer that offers a thermal barrier around a product.
 It can also be a thermal protector between an interior area and a warm/cold source.
 Due to its capacity to prevent conduction, radiative, and rate of heat transfer, it has stronger insulating characteristics than typical fiberglass insulation.
 Most varieties also help to prevent air vents, reduce noise, and keep dampness out.